Current Transportation & Infrastructure Projects

 Mississippi Avenue Vision Zero Safety Projects

 Mississippi Avenue has historically experienced many crashes impacting drivers, cyclists and pedestrians alike.
-The Mississippi Avenue Vision Zero Safety Project, part of the Safer Main Streets Initiative and funded through federal grant funding administered by CDOT.
+The Mississippi Avenue Vision Zero Safety Project, part of the Safer Main Street Initiative, is funded through federal grant funding administered by CDOT.
 The project includes the design and construction of safety improvements such as raised medians, curb extensions and signal modifications.
 These improvements will reduce speeds, shorten pedestrian crossings, add ADA compliant curb ramps, and eliminate dangerous left-turn movements.

 Read more about Mississippi Avenue Vision Zero Safety Projects